 The program of the Workshop is available here

 From 6-8 September the Amsterdam School of Economics organizes the Learning conference Expectations in Dynamic Macroeconomic Models.
 This conference focuses on the important role of expectations and learning for macroeconomic dynamics, macrofinancial interactions and monetary and fiscal policies.
-For more detailed information and Keynote speakers please check the conference website here

 The second Annual Dissemination Conference will be jointly organized by the National Bank of Belgium (NBB/BNB), Université Libre de Bruxelles (ULB) and Catholic University Leuven (KUL) on 20 and 21 June 2016.